Argentine black and white tegu: Invasive species

 Because of their invasive threat to native and imperiled species, population containment initiatives have been a priority in the past 10 years, leading to the extraction of nearly 3,300 tegus from Miami-Dade County alone.
-Unfortunately tegu culling efforts have had little effect: Historically, tegus survived brutal leather-trade harvests in their native environment, demonstrating that they are a remarkably resilient species.
+Tegu culling efforts have had little effect: Historically, tegus survived brutal leather-trade harvests in their native environment, demonstrating that they are a remarkably resilient species.

 As of 29 April 2021, residents of Florida are now legally allowed to kill these invasive Argentine black and white tegus that are spotted on private property, with the landowners' permission, and on the public lands of Florida.
 Legal barriers that had been protecting the non-native reptiles have been removed, to prevent the population of tegus from increasing in Florida.
 As an alternative to killing them, the Florida Fish and Wildlife Conservation Commission staff offers to take control and maintain this species by capturing and removing tegus from the environment.